 Since that time, Cusworth has played in the ACB, the second best league in the world.
 His numbers took an inevitable hit.
 But they were still respectable; Cusworth averaged 9.7 points and 3.8 rebounds per game, shooting 50% from the field and 80% from the line.
 He played 22 minutes per game, however, which makes the rebounding numbers look quite bad, and he also averaged 3.6 fouls per game.
 But scoring 7 footers are always hard to come by, and so even if Cusworth is now 26 and unable to rebound, you can see where the looks keep coming from.

 Liam Potter is 7 foot tall and armed with good shotblocking ability.
 Liam Potter is also from England, which makes him dangerously brilliant (and brilliantly dangerous).
-Unfortunately, that's about all there is to like.
+Unfortunately, that’s about all there is to like at this level.